planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 This dedicates an Action towards movement: running, climbing, jumping, swimming, etc. A character usually just takes their Move, only Checking if there is an obstacle.
-Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of <span class="smallcaps">Poise</span> vs. a Difficulty set by the Guide.
+Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of POISE vs. a Difficulty set by the Guide.
 Exceptionally fast characters may move more than one Zone in a single Move, while slow ones may take two Moves or more to cross a single Zone.